Home Articles Top 10 Hoisin Sauce Substitutes

 Simply combine BBQ sauce, molasses, soy sauce, and five-spice.
 No food processor or heat is needed for this recipe!

-If you don’t have five-spice on hand, you can use allspice or masala blend instead.
+If you don’t have five-spice on hand, use allspice or a masala blend instead.

-I don’t have an exact recipe, it’s more of a “taste and adjust” kind of recipe.
+I don’t have an exact recipe, it’s more of a “taste and adjust” kind of thing.
 But here’s what I usually start with:

 There isn’t much to making this easy hoisin sauce substitute!